alackles/CMSC-150-WT-23/_pages/labs/lab5-database.md

 Everything for proficiency, plus:

 - Your _main()_ method should have very little content; most of your content should be organized into their own encapsulated methods
-- Your review for your classmates should provide some suggestions for extended functionality
+- Your review for your classmates should provide at least one extended functionality

 # Lab Guide